 Keeping Your Yacht Secure

-Despite sporting some of the most high-spec technology, security remains a constant issue for today’s superyachts, especially due to their BYOD environment status.
+Despite sporting some of the most high-spec technology, security remains a constant issue for today’s superyachts, especially due to their BYOD environment status and associated risk.
 Whether travelling or at anchor, cybersecurity is of the utmost importance on board luxury vessels.
 So you need to get it right!
 Employing experts in the field is key to maintaining smooth operation of your vessel and ensuring your security.

 OceanWeb – A Trusted Name for More Than 90 Superyachts

 Dr Ben Hextall, OceanWeb’s managing director and founder, has managed a vast network over the course of his career.
 He has worked across many types of marine vessel, from racing yachts to superyachts and all that’s in between.
 Today, the company’s expertise in IT services and cybersecurity is lent to more than 90 superyachts globally.

 The unique challenges of superyachts